danielhickman/materialdesign/Actions/README.md

 ## Edges Instructions:
 - Turn off `Align New Objects to Pixel Grid`
-- Expand any objects with a curved corner effect or appearence.
+- Expand any objects with a curved corner effect or appearance.
 (Doesn't include paths or rounded rectangles)
 - Make any groups a Compound Path
 - Create Outlines of Text
 - Select Object to tint or shade